cheran99/SIEM-Lab-With-Splunk/README.md

 ## Introduction

 Detection and response to suspicious activities, such as brute-force attacks, are crucial to protecting the digital landscape.
-Because of this, an SIEM lab is essential to streamline threat detection and mitigate potential threats.
-This project highlights the setup of an SIEM lab using Splunk Enterprise.
+Because of this, an SIEM solution is essential to streamline log collection, enhance threat detection, and support incident response.
+This project highlights the setup of a SIEM lab using Splunk Enterprise to collect Windows logs and detect suspicious activity such as brute-force logins.

 ### Objectives
 1. Download and install Splunk on your local machine/virtual machine